svanas/delphereum/README.md

 ## Case study

-Bankless is a DeFi desktop app with the highest possible yield on your stable coin savings.
+Bankless is a DeFi desktop app with the highest possible yield on your stablecoin savings.

 Made with Delphi, Bankless is a small and simple dapp that makes it super easy to transfer your savings from one lending protocol to another with the click of one button.